xeger/kos-ramp/README.md

 Automating a Mission
 --------------------

-If you want to automate your entire mission end-to-end, it is highly suggested that you copy the `launch` program into a program named `mission` that lives on your vessel.
+If you want to script your entire mission end-to-end, it is highly suggested that you copy the `launch` program into a program named `mission` that lives on your vessel.